gitter-badger/jsdev.org/website/00-index.md

 <br/>

-That is absolutely new website about javascript development.
+This is absolutely new website about javascript development with frameworks, docker, linux etc.

 <br/>